Divyaansh313/hacky/README.md

-# hacky - A discord bot to notify the server members about upcoming hackathons and events
+# Hacky - A discord bot to notify the server members about upcoming hackathons and events
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->